CharlotteGore/Cassette-Express/README.md

 	<script src="/javascripts/cassette/AEEE546E7B7C7BCEBC.min.js"></script>

+By default the compiled files are put in /public/javascripts/cassette.

 The gathering and sorting of dependencies is done automatically.
 In debug mode bundles are reassembled if there are any changes to teh sources.
 In production mode, node must be restarted before a new minified bundle is generated.

 ## Differences between Cassette-Express and Cassette MVC